Near-Discovery SOAR Photometry of the Third Interstellar Object: 3I/ATLAS: SOAR Observations of 3I/ATLAS

 To maximize the signal-to-noise and visibility of faint cometary activity, we constructed composite images of the object for each night of data by shifting individual images to align them on the object’s photocenter using linear interpolation and then adding them together.
 In order to maximize the visibility of faint background stars, we also perform the same procedure aligning on a nearby field star.

 In Figure \ref{fig:stacks} we show the stacks of all noncontaminated images.
-We show stacks from UT 2025 July 09 and UT 2025 July 10 aligned on both 3I/ATLAS and field stars.
+We show stacks from UT 2025 July 9 and UT 2025 July 10 aligned on both 3I/ATLAS and field stars.
 There is no apparent contamination, which serves as a validation that our uncontaminated subset is correctly identified as such.
-We also see indications of a coma that is slightly extended approximately to the West, consistent with other published reports.
+We also see indications of a coma that is slightly extended approximately to the West, consistent with other published reports from the same time period as these observations \citep{Seligman2025, Opitom2025, Chandler2025, Cordiner2025, Jewitt2025_NOT}.
+The coma's westward extension indicates it was in the solar direction at the time of these SOAR observations, although we note that later observations indicate that the tail has since switched to the antisolar direction \citep{Tonry2025, Jewitt2025_NOT, Hoogendam2025, Gray2025}.
+Coma morphologies in the solar direction have been observed in Solar System comets including 19P/Borrelly which was reported to a have a strong sunward facing jet aligned with the spin axis of its nucleus \citep{Farnham2002, Farnham2009}.